mendaayy/AI-Digital-Twin/README.md

 # Hologram

-This is a project that features an AI digital twin of Steph, a classmate, who answers people's questions about enabling technologies.
+This is a proof-of-concept project that features an AI-powered digital twin of Steph, the "digital twin" of a classmate, who answers people's questions about enabling technologies, through a DIY hologram.
+Four symmetrically opposite variations of the same image (Steph's face) are projected on to the four faces of the pyramid.
+Each side projects the image falling on it, to the centre of the pyramid and these 4 projections combined form a whole figure which creates a 3D face (hologram effect).

 The system uses Speech-to-Text (STT), Natural Language Processing (NLP) with Cohere AI, and Text-to-Speech (TTS) with Elevenlabs AI to clone Steph's voice, providing a seamless user interaction and conversation experience.

 ## Why Hologram?

 Hologram aims to create an interactive and engaging way for users to learn about enabling technologies through conversational AI.
 By cloning a real person's voice and persona, the experience feels more personal and relatable.

 ## Technologies Used